-If you’re already feeling the cold this winter, then recent news of increased energy bills probably gave you even more chills.
+If you’re already feeling the cold this winter, then your looming electricity bill is bound to give you even more chills.
 However there are ways of keeping costs down, simply by making energy smart changes to your home.

-If you aren’t relishing shivering in your jumper, or cranking up the (expensive) heat, then you could always do some timely renovations.
+In the meantime, you could always do some timely renovations.
 Not only will they add value to your place, and make it more user-friendly and easy on the eye, they should also reduce your energy usage.

 1. Use light-coloured paint